 C. Thomas Howell (David), Tyshawn Bryant (G-Dog), Johanna Watts (Lisa Monte), Rachel Montez Collins (Latifa), Gregory Alan Williams (Dr Reginald Monte), Robert Wu (Dragon), KeiKabou ‘KB’ Holland (Larson), Maxie J. Santillian Jr. (Old Man), Jeremiah Birkett (Jack)

 Two police detectives conduct a raid on a warehouse just as Black gang leader G-Dog is conducting an exchange to deliver a briefcase of drugs as ransom to a rival Asian gang who have abducted his girlfriend Latifa.
-During the ensuing shootout, one of the detectives is wounded.
+One of the detectives is wounded during the ensuing shootout.
 In the midst of this, everyone sees strange lights outside.
 They emerge to discover that a solar flare has turned everybody who was not shielded into zombies.
 They then pick up a message from astrophysicist Dr Reginald Monte who has accessed the emergency broadcast network and is urging survivors to come together.
-Agreeing to set aside their conflicts, the group travel across L.A. to get to the professor’s home, although are forced to travel on foot after finding the solar flare now prevents fire from igniting meaning that cars will no longer start.
-All along the way, they are forced to fight off the affected survivors who have mutated into vampires and zombies.
+Agreeing to set aside their conflicts, the group head across L.A. to get to the professor’s home.
+They are forced to travel on foot after finding the solar flare now prevents fire from igniting meaning that cars will no longer start.
+Along the way, they are forced to fight off the affected survivors who have mutated into vampires and zombies.

 Thunder Levin does write the odd line that approaches the tongue-in-cheek amusement he would find on the Sharknado films – Tyshawn Bryant mimics Samuel L. Jackson in the recent Snakes on a Plane (2006) and comes out with “I had it with these motherfucking zombies in my motherfucking ‘hood.”
 There is also the obligatory reference to George Romero and an amusing dialogue exchange that gets a few digs in at the Resident Evil series and fast-moving zombies.